3Dator/3dator/Slicer profile/Cura 2.5/readme.md

-to use those files place them in your Cura installation folder
+To use those files place them in your Cura installation folder

-==on windows machines==
+on windows machines it is here:

 put the json file in
 * C:\Program Files\Cura 2.5\resources\definitions
 put the .stl file in